joelguittet/mender-esp32-example/README.md

 ### Open the project

-Clone the project and retrieve mender-mcu-client submodule using `git submodule update --init --recursive`.
+Clone the project and retrieve submodules using `git submodule update --init --recursive`.

 Then open the project with VSCode.

 ### Configuration of the application

 The example application should first be configured to set at least:
-- `MENDER_SERVER_TENANT_TOKEN` to set the Tenant Token of your account on "https://hosted.mender.io" server;
+- `CONFIG_MENDER_SERVER_TENANT_TOKEN` to set the Tenant Token of your account on "https://hosted.mender.io" server;
 - `CONFIG_EXAMPLE_WIFI_SSID` and `CONFIG_EXAMPLE_WIFI_PASSWORD` to connect the device to your own WiFi access point.

 You may want to customize few interesting settings:
-- `MENDER_SERVER_HOST` if using your own Mender server instance.
+- `CONFIG_MENDER_SERVER_HOST` if using your own Mender server instance.
 Tenant Token is not required in this case.
-- `MENDER_CLIENT_AUTHENTICATION_POLL_INTERVAL` is the interval to retry authentication on the mender server.
+- `CONFIG_MENDER_CLIENT_AUTHENTICATION_POLL_INTERVAL` is the interval to retry authentication on the mender server.
-- `MENDER_CLIENT_UPDATE_POLL_INTERVAL` is the interval to check for new deployments.
+- `CONFIG_MENDER_CLIENT_UPDATE_POLL_INTERVAL` is the interval to check for new deployments.
-- `MENDER_CLIENT_INVENTORY_REFRESH_INTERVAL` is the interval to publish inventory data.
+- `CONFIG_MENDER_CLIENT_INVENTORY_REFRESH_INTERVAL` is the interval to publish inventory data.
-- `MENDER_CLIENT_CONFIGURE_REFRESH_INTERVAL` is the interval to refresh device configuration.
+- `CONFIG_MENDER_CLIENT_CONFIGURE_REFRESH_INTERVAL` is the interval to refresh device configuration.

-Other settings are available in the menuconfig in sections "Mender General Options", "Mender Addons Options", "Mender Network Options", "Mender Scheduler Options", "Example Configuration" and "Example Connection Configuration".
+Other settings are available in the Kconfig.
 You can also refer to the mender-mcu-client API and configuration keys.

 Particularly, it is possible to activate the Device Troubleshoot add-on that will permit to display the logs of the ESP32 directly on the Mender interface as shown on the following screenshot.